Fairlands Medical CentreTel: 01483 594250

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

-Please allow 48 working hours for prescriptions to be processed if requested at Fairlands and 72 hours at Normandy.
+Please allow 2 working days for prescriptions to be processed if requested at Fairlands and 3 working days at Normandy.
 Please also remember to take weekends and bank holidays into account.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.